Apartments for rent in Vermont

 All of this appreciation for the local outdoors seems to be having a positive effect on Vermonters.
 According to the Gallup-Healthways Well-Being Index - an annual survey of Americans that aims to measure the physical as well as the emotional health of the residents of the 50 states - Vermont ranked as the fifth happiest state in the nation.

 The Gallup survey also showed that Vermonters eat more fruits and vegetables on a regular basis than anyplace else in the country.
 They also landed in the top three states for regular exercise.
 With one of the lowest poverty rates in the country, Vermonters in general are healthy, happy and able to provide for basic needs with little stress.
 Sounds good, huh?

-Apartment List has released results for Vermont from the second annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released Vermont’s results from the third annual Apartment List Renter Satisfaction Survey.
+This survey, which drew on responses from over 45,000 renters, provides insight on what states and cities must do to meet the needs of 111 million American renters nationwide.

 Key findings in Vermont include the following:

 - Vermont renters gave their state a D overall.